kororaproject/kp-documentation/DevelopingKorora/Contribution-Guidelines.md

 ## How To Contribute

-If you wish to contribute to the Korora Docs, first you must create a GitHub account if you have not already done so.
+If you wish to contribute to the Korora Docs via GitHub, first you must create a GitHub account if you have not already done so.

 You must then  fork the repo ( you will find the button at the top of the page).

 ![](img/Contibution-Guidelines-Fork.png)

 You must then submit a pull request for any new documentation you may add, which will then be subject to review before inclusion.
+Korora documentation uses the [same syntax for formatting](https://kororaproject.org/support/engage/syntax) as Engage.

 ## File Heirachy